What Is Macular Degeneration?

 While there is no cure for macular degeneration, there are several treatment options available to help patients manage this condition and preserve their vision.
 The best treatment option for each patient depends on the severity and type of the condition, as well as how much, if any, permanent vision loss has occurred.

 It is essential for patients with macular degeneration, wet or dry, to seek continuous medical treatment to manage their condition and prevent permanent vision loss from occurring.
-Dr. Stefano has extensive experience in the treatment of these conditions, and can offer patients the latest, most advanced treatments to help preserve your vision and your overall quality of life.
-To learn more about our services, call us today to schedule an appointment.
+Dr. John A. Stefano has extensive experience in the treatment of these conditions, and can offer patients the latest, most advanced treatments to help preserve your vision and your overall quality of life.
+To learn more about our services, call 540-722-6200 to schedule an appointment in our Winchester, VA office.